 Have you ever lost someone you know well?
 Maybe a family member or a dear friend?

 Two weeks ago a friend of mine died quite suddenly.
 Hit by a truck while crossing the street.
 Gone in 24 hours.
 Her absence has left everyone in shock.
 Our kids grew up together, matched almost perfectly in ages.
 My daughter even named her favorite doll after her best friend, and my friend’s daughter, Bethany.

-Another dear friend’s fifteen-year-old, perfectly healthy son dropped dead one evening after dinner in February.
-Still, two months later, I shake my head in disbelief at every remembrance.
+Another dear friend’s 15-year-old, perfectly healthy son dropped dead one evening after dinner in February.
+Two months later, I still shake my head in disbelief at every remembrance.

 Those of us, who death leaves behind, like to categorize loss to help it make sense.
 I’ve heard comments like, “It’s not as bad as a young mom dying.”
 Really?
 Or, “At least you have other children.”
 Is that logic supposed to help?
 It doesn’t.